quicwg/multipath/draft-ietf-quic-multipath.md

 Usually, it is desired to provide at least one additional connection ID for all used paths, to allow for migration.

+Over a given path, both endpoints use Connection IDs associated to a given Path ID.
+To initiate a path, each endpoint needs to advertise at least one Connection ID for a given Path ID to its peer.
+Endpoints SHOULD NOT create Path ID discontinuity through their Connection ID advertisements.
+For instance, if the Maximum Path ID limit is 2 and the endpoint wants to provide Connection IDs for only one Path ID, it should select Path ID 1 (and not Path ID 2).
+Similarly, endpoints SHOULD consume Path IDs in a continuous way, i.e., when creating paths.

 {{Section 5.1.2. of QUIC-TRANSPORT}} specifies the retirement of connection IDs.
 In order to identify a connection ID correctly when the multipath extension is used, endpoints have to use the MP_RETIRE_CONNECTION_ID frame instead